alstampe/Capstone---NLP-project/capstone report template.md

 (approx. 2-3 pages)

 1) Word analysis
-- Confirming vocabulary
+- Confirming vocabulary, clear visual of vocab in a plotted wordcloud
+- Zooming in on chosen words, see the vicinity words
+- identifying most frequent words

 2) Book similarity
-- Quite good results.
+- Good results after parameter tweaks.
 Obvious similarity between books by the same author, also similarity caused by plot and genre.

 2) Topic extraction
 - Quite good results.
-Verification by book knowledge and a generous reading of the topic words.
+Verification by book knowledge and a generous reading / interpretation of the topic words.

+Test of unknown book
+Finally I found a completely unknown book and performed Topic extraction on the text

+The results from this old book about food and chemmistry strikes me by being suprisingly relevant for today's view on food and health.

+ '0.017*"food" + 0.016*"protein" + 0.012*"quantity" + 0.011*"matter"'
+ '0.007*"salt" + 0.007*"one" + 0.006*"food" + 0.005*"meat"'

 ### Model Evaluation and Validation